 So what are your options?

-The main advantage of this type of lubricant is the fact that it stays longer and you wouldn’t need to reapply before every round if you’re the multi-rounds type.
+The main advantage of this type of lubricant is the fact that it stays longer and you wouldn’t need to reapply before every round if you’re the multi-round type.

 These are considered the best lubricants because they don’t stain your sheets and feel the most natural.
 They wash off easily and work best with condoms.